omnetpp/omnetpp/doc/src/userguide/templating-readme.txt

 TIP: Documentation for the FreeMarker template language can be found at:
      http://freemarker.org/docs/index.html

-Several variables are predefined, such as templateName, targetFolder, date, author; others like targetFileName, targetTypeName, simulationFolderName, nedPackageName, etc. are defined only for certain wizard dialogs.
+Several variables are predefined, such as `templateName, targetFolder, date, author`; others like `targetFileName, targetTypeName, simulationFolderName, nedPackageName`, etc. are defined only for certain wizard dialogs.
 A full list of variables is provided in the Appendix.